THE

 design on the utility of the product.

-(2) When the manufacturer has used reasonable care to provide adequate
+has used reasonable care to provide adequate warning to the users or handlers

-warning to the users or handlers of the product, it shall be considered in
+of the product, it shall be considered in evaluating the likelihood of damage

-evaluating the likelihood of damage arising from the design of a product.
+arising from the design of a product.

-7. Defective because of inadequate warning.– (1) A product shall be
+7. Defective because of inadequate warning.– (1) A product shall be defective if an adequate warning about the

-characteristic that could cause damage, has not been provided at the time the
+product that it possessed a characteristic that could cause damage, has not

-product left its manufacturer’s control or the manufacturer has failed to use
+been provided at the time the product left its manufacturer’s control or the

-reasonable care to provide an adequate warning of such characteristic and its
+manufacturer has failed to use reasonable care to provide an adequate warning

-danger to users and handlers of the product:
+of such characteristic and its danger to users and handlers of the product:

-that a manufacturer shall not be required to provide an adequate warning about
+required to provide an adequate warning about his product when–

 (a) the